PetorSFZ/sfz_tech/Lib-ZeroG/externals/D3D12AgilitySDK/README.md

 - Negative height viewports flip y-axis intepretation
 - Alpha/InvAlpha blend factors

-Bug fixes
+Bugfixes

 - Fixes a crash using GBV with shader patch mode TRACKING_ONLY.
-- Fixes false debug validation output resulting from depth slice state being confused with depth slice state.
+- Fixes false debug validation output resulting from depth slice state being confused with stencil slice state.
 - Fixes a bug causing promoted COPY_DEST to not decay back to COMMON.
 - Report live objects when encountering device removed from a kernel memory failure.

 ### Version 1.600.10

 Fixes threading bug (intermittent crash) in runtime for apps doing multithreaded creation of raytracing state objects.